Reactive Attachment Disorder

 - Depression/anxiety/ mood swings.

-- Anger problems (which may be expressed directly, in tantrums or acting out, or through manipulative, passive-aggressive behaviour).
+- Anger problems (which may be expressed directly, in tantrums or acting out, or through manipulative, passive-aggressive behavior).

 - Difficulty giving/receiving genuine care and affection.